 [21:12] – There is some conflicting data showing possible risk factors associated with probiotics in immunocompromised patients.
 Raja recommends extra caution in this case as well as with novel organisms.
 Otherwise there is a high safety record for established strains of probiotics.

 [24:17] – Raja is involved in an organisation that is looking at how probiotics can be used instead of medications for certain conditions.
 He explains how there are people working on how microbes can play a role in cancer therapy, food allergies, atopic disorders, oral disease as well as myriad of other diseases.

-Biohackers Lab Tip: For more on microbiomes listen to one of our previous interviews: Amy Proal talks about why its important , Michael Lustgarten talks about the microbiome and aging , and Steven Lin goes into the microbiome and oral health
+BioHackers Lab Tip: For more on microbiomes listen to one of our previous interviews: Amy Proal talks about why the microbiome is so important, Michael Lustgarten talks about the microbiome and aging , and Steven Lin goes into the microbiome and oral health.

 [29:15] – Refrigeration of probiotic is not necessary.
 The organism has gone through exactly the same development process and there is no difference in its viability whether it’s refrigerated or not.
 Companies with refrigerated products that claim ‘freshness’ warrant asking certain questions.
 Raja shares tips on storing.

 [32:11] – What should we be looking for when buying a probiotic?
 Raja explains how to make sense of labels such as looking for strain level designation, adequate dosage and specific purpose.

 [36:10] – How important is the CFU number?
 More is not always better.
 Raja explains it is not vital, rather focus on the dosage used in a trial/study demonstrating benefits.
 He also explains what the AFU number tells us.